ycm-core/YouCompleteMe/CONTRIBUTING.md

 **YCM compiles just fine**; [the build bots say so][build-bots].
 If the bots are green and YCM doesn't compile on your machine, then _your machine is the root cause_.
-Now read the previous paragraph again.
+Now read the first paragraph again.

 Realize that quite literally _thousands_ of people have gotten YCM to work successfully so if you can't, it's probably because you have a peculiar